-Last but not least, it may be one of the shortest in distance on this list but we simply cannot exclude the Yosemite Valley Loop, one of the most family-friendly scenic drive in Northern California and a haven for nature lovers.
+Last but not least, it may be one of the shortest in distance on this list, but we simply cannot exclude the Yosemite Valley Loop, one of the most family-friendly scenic drives in Northern California and a haven for nature lovers.

 The loop begins with a visit to Yosemite Village, where you can explore the historic buildings and shops of this old gold-rush town before continuing up the winding road into the mountains